The beginner’s guide to contemporary art

 While the definition and style of contemporary artwork is rather loose, a variety of movements have formed within the genre since the late 1950s.
 In the art world, a movement is a particular grouping of mediums and techniques melded together to form a style with a particular philosophy or goal that is adhered to by multiple artists for a brief period of time.

-As fascinating as it is to engage with more modern contemporary artwork, understanding classic contemporary artwork’s meaning is vital to comprehending some of the nuances present in modern work, as plenty of new pieces often pull elements from older movements.
+As fascinating as it is to engage with more modern contemporary artwork, understanding classic contemporary artwork’s meaning is vital to comprehend some of the nuances present in modern work, as plenty of new pieces often pull elements from older movements.
 Classic contemporary artwork is also highly distinct and lends itself well to those who want a more defined vision or meaning in their art.
 Below are five of the more famous and popular contemporary art movements.

 The first movement associated with a contemporary style, pop art, sprung up in the late 1950s.
 Defined by artists drawing inspiration from comics and mass media, with commercial products being reimagined as art, it portrays how these elements influence the population.
 It is often seen as being critical of society at the time while taking an ironic jab at traditional art values.
 Andy Warhol and Claes Oldenburg are particularly well-known pop art artists.